 Vectors are carriers of a foreign DNA from one cell to the other or from one system to the other.
-Once the foreign DNA is inserted, it can be propagated, it can be subjected in vitro mutation, it can be made to express, it can sequenced, and it can be subjected various modifications.
+Once the foreign DNA is inserted it can be propagated, it can be subjected in vitro mutation, it can be made to express, it can be sequenced and it can be subjected various modifications.

-Most of the vectors are derived from different plasmids and they are then modified to needs of a scientist.
+Most of the vectors are derived from different plasmids and viral nucleic acids they are then modified to the needs of a scientist.
 Till 2010 he number of plasmids as genetic modules identified are 1,730

 The kind of vectors used depends upon the needs of molecular biologists.
 One can design a vector to the needs.

 In general most of the vectors should have the following features: